RakhithJK/hackerschoice-kb-wiki/Statically-Cross-Compiling-Expoits.md

 ## Using muslcc toolchain

+The musl libc is a C standard library just like GNU's libc.
+It's smaller, cleaner and easier to handle.

-The fine folks at https://musl.cc/ maintain cross-compiler toolchains for many different architectures.
+The fine folks at https://musl.cc/ maintain cross-compiler toolchains against libmusl for many different architectures.

 These toolchains can be used to generate a (static) Linux binary for a different architecture than the architecture used for compiling the exploit (x86_64):